thisismyrobot/balancing-robot/src/telemetry-listener/README.md

 ## PID tuning

-An example application is the closed-loop motor control tuning I did:
+An example application is the closed-loop motor control tuning I did using data from the listener:

 ![](motor_control_pid_loop_performance_1.PNG)